StanfordASL/GMT/README.md

 The collision checker is currently fairly basic, in that it only performs a broadphase AABB check for obstacles.
 It can however be replaced as needed.

 ## Contact
 If you're using the code, let me know!
-I'm happy to help explain any of it to bridge the gap between the research state it is in now and useful to you.
+I'm happy to discuss.
 You can contact me either through github or email me at <ichter@stanford.edu>.